- Organised group and school visits

 - Bird watching

 The rangers and Friends of Paxton Pits organise a variety of events throughout the year.
-You can find out what is happening by visiting the Paxton Pits Nature Reserve website or joining our mailing list - email email@example.com with the word “Events” in the subject bar and we will keep you up to date.
+You can find out what is happening by visiting the Paxton Pits Nature Reserve website, or viewing our Facebook page.

 Organised group and school visits